Danialgharaie/mutant-landscape/README.md

 `--mutation_prob` controls the per-site mutation probability used when generating new candidates (default `0.08`).
 Higher values explore more mutations each generation.
+The adaptive schedule can be tuned with `--pm-start`, `--pm-min`, `--pm-decay` and `--diversity-thresh`.
+These set the initial mutation rate, minimum allowed rate, multiplicative decay factor and diversity threshold that triggers decay.
+Defaults are chosen so that the mutation probability remains fixed when these options are not provided.

 ## Plotting Results